jacob-ebey/tiny-graphql/README.md

 # Tiny GraphQL

-A tiny GraphQL suite for making your dev and user experience better than ever.
+A tiny GraphQL client for making your dev and user experience better than ever.

 ## Truly tiny